 For first-time sellers (and sometimes even for veterans), selling a home can be an overwhelming, emotionally draining undertaking.
-If, however, you avoid certain things, you’ll be far more likely to sell your house for the most money in Nashville.
+If, however, you avoid certain things, you’ll be far more likely to sell your house for the most money in Franklin, Nashville, or Brentwood.
 Skirt the five pitfalls described below, and you just might sell your house for the most money possible for your home and within a reasonable time.

 1. Don’t Skimp on Photos

 We now live in a visual age, and there’s no getting around it.
 So, today, most home buyers do their shopping online, at least in the early stages.
 The sad fact is a lot of the photos in online listings are poor quality.
 If you provide plenty of crisp, quality photos, your house will stand out from the others and will generate plenty of interest.

 Take your photos during the day when there’s adequate natural lighting.
 Also, be sure your numerous photos display your home to its best advantage and highlight its selling features.

 Avoid listing your home in the winter, especially during the holiday season, because this is a painfully slow time for home sales.
 Obviously, people are busy with social activities, and the cold weather drives them indoors.
 The upshot is that there will be fewer people looking at your home, it will likely take longer to sell it, and there’s a chance you won’t get the price you want.

 It’s tough to give up and sell a home you’ve been living in for several years because you have an undeniable emotional attachment.
 But you’ve got to let that go.

 The trick is to think of yourself now as a business person, a home seller, rather than as a home owner who is selling a home.
 Try to take a strictly financial view of matters to create distance between you and the home you’ve lived in and made memories in.